System Triggers Logs & Troubleshooting Guide

 - Use

-to follow the rest of the run end-to-end. status
+root_uuidto follow the rest of the run end-to-end. statusandstep_statusesshow initial orchestration state.

 Example – get_user_by_email